 "Our guest speaker, Madame Emmylou B. Yanga, Officer In Charge Regional Director of Comision on Higher Educ,; Dr. Abelardo C. Macrohon, Jr , the medical and college director of BHCI; Madame Blesilda F. Torralba, Dean, College of Nursing of BHCI; Madame Norma B. Pada, Associate dean for academic affairs and Head of Midwifery Department of BHCI, Rt.
 Rev. James B. Manguramas, the administrator of BHCI, Rev. Vicente M. Climaco, rector of Holy Trinity Parish; my highly esteemed colleagues, proud parents, ladies and gentleman, good afternoon.

-It is with much honor that I was given the privilege to deliver this response for and behalf the graduating class of 2006.
+It is with much honor that I was given the privilege to deliver this respon

 Two years ago, we were very excited as we qualified for the Cap and Badge ceremony and this prepared ourselves to face more challenges ahead of us.
 And now with much joy in everyone’s hearts, we are in this elegant convention center for the pin and ring ceremony and soon, marching on for graduation, come April 7, 2006.
 We consider ourselves survivors because until this point of time, we have proven ourselves – hardworking and determined to overcome every storm of life as we move on to be professional nurse.
 Therefore, with competence, we can then deliver health care both to sick and well individuals.
 Thus, we are very proud to say that we can be globally competitive to fill in the need for nurses in the Philippines as well as abroad.